 The only major lifestyle change you may need to make is to cease smoking and oral tobacco use of any kind.
 Using tobacco has a significant negative effect on the healing and osseointegration process, and is likely to lead to problems like “peri-implantitis,” an infection of the gum tissue surrounding your dental implant.

 If you smoke, you should stop before you get dental implants, and you should never use tobacco again after you get implants.
 If you resume tobacco use after your implants heal, you may dramatically shorten their lifespan, and you’ll also have a higher risk of cancers like lung cancer and mouth cancer.

 Beyond this, your lifestyle will not need to change.
 If you get single-tooth implants from Dr. Friberg at Thrive Family Dental, you can treat them just like natural teeth.
 Just brush twice a day for two minutes, floss once a day, and don’t forget to come into our office every six months for a quick exam and teeth cleaning.
 That’s all you have to do to keep your smile healthy and strong after you get implants in Wilmington.

 Am I A Good Candidate For Dental Implants?

 If your mouth is healthy and free of major oral issues like tooth decay and gum disease, you may be a good candidate for dental implants.
 However, implants also require a jaw that is strong enough to support the procedure.
-To find out if you’re a good candidate for implant surgery, schedule a consultation with Dr. Friberg today!
-We would feel honored to be a part of your journey to a complete, confident smile.
+To find out if you’re a good candidate for dental implant surgery, schedule a consultation for your dental implants in Wilmington with Dr. Friberg today!
+Our office is located at 8115 Market Street, Suite 204, Wilmington, NC 28411.
+We would feel honored to be a part of your journey to a complete, confident smile